getify/You-Dont-Know-JS/scope-closures/ch4.md

 # You Don't Know JS Yet: Scope & Closures - 2nd Edition
-# Chapter 4: Global Scope
+# Chapter 4: Around the Global Scope

 | NOTE: |
 | :--- |
 | Work in progress |

-Chapter 3 mentioned the "global scope" several times, but you may still be wondering why a program's outermost scope is all that important in modern JS?
-The vast majority of work seems to be done inside of functions and modules rather than globally.
+Chapter 3 mentions the "global scope" several times, but you may still be wondering why a program's outermost scope is all that important in modern JS?
+The vast majority of work is done inside of functions and modules rather than globally.

 The global scope of a JS program is a rich topic, with much more utility and nuance than you would likely assume.
-This chapter first explores whether the global scope is (still) useful and relevant to writing JS programs, then looks at differences in how to *find* the global scope in different JS environments.
+This chapter first explores how the global scope is (still) useful and relevant to writing JS programs, then looks at differences in where and *how to access* the global scope in different JS environments.

 ## Why Global Scope?

-We've referenced the "global scope" a number of times already, but we should dig into that topic in more detail.

 It's likely no surprise to readers that most applications are composed of multiple (sometimes many!) individual JS files.
 So how exactly do all those separate files get stitched together in a single run-time context by the JS engine?

 With respect to browser-executed applications, there are 3 main ways:

-1. If you're exclusively using ES modules (not transpiling those into some other module-bundle format), then these files are loaded individually by the JS environment.
+1. If you're exclusively using ES modules (not transpiling those into some other module-bundle format), these files are loaded individually by the JS environment.
 Each module then `import`s references to whichever other modules it needs to access.
 The separate module files cooperate with each other exclusively through these shared imports, without needing any scopes.

 2. If you're using a bundler in your build process, all the files are typically concatenated together before delivery to the browser and JS engine, which then only processes one big file.
-Even with all the pieces of the application being co-located in a single file, some mechanism is necessary for each piece to register a *name* to be referred to by other pieces, as well as some facility for that access to be made.
+Even with all the pieces of the application co-located in a single file, some mechanism is necessary for each piece to register a *name* to be referred to by other pieces, as well as some facility for that access to occur.

-    In some approaches, the entire contents of the file are wrapped in a single enclosing scope (such as a wrapper function, UMD-like module, etc), so each piece can register itself for access by other pieces by way of local variables in that shared scope.
+    In some approaches, the entire contents of the file are wrapped in a single enclosing scope, such as a wrapper function, universal module (UMD), etc. Each piece can register itself for access from other pieces by way of local variables in that shared scope.

     For example:

     ```js
-    (function outerScope(){
+    (function wrappingOuterScope(){
         var moduleOne = (function one(){
             // ..
         })();